DougManuel/ds-presentation/README.md

 > "It doesn’t matter how good your software is, because if the documentation is not good enough, people will not use it."

 *Daniele Procida*.
 [What nobody tells you about documentation](https://www.divio.com/blog/documentation/)

+_Tip: Make a coding buddy.
+Then make Pull Requests to each other for each others code._

+_Tip: Think of documentation code like explaining to someone how to bake a cake._

 #### 4) Code notebooks